sakuli/sakuli.github.io/content/docs/enterprise/icinga.md

 weight: 100
 ---

-Add the forwarder to your project with:
+Add the forwarder using the [assistant](/docs/enterprise/#assisted-setup) or configure it manually:

 {{<highlight bash>}}
 npm i @sakuli/forwarder-icinga2